 Section Question Answer 6.1 The school transportation allowable costs substantially conform to 5 CSR 30-261.040, Allowable Costs for State Transportation Aid.
-True 6.2 The charter school's pupil transportation ridership records are maintained in a manner to accurately disclose in all material respects the average number of regular riders transported.
-True 6.3 Based on the ridership records, the average number of students (non-disabled K-12, K-12 students with disabilities and career education) transported on a regular basis (ADT) was: True Eligible ADT 75.50 Ineligible ADT 0.00 6.4 The charter school's transportation odometer mileage records are maintained in a manner to accurately disclose in all material respects the eligible and ineligible mileage for the year.
-True 6.5 Actual odometer records show the total charter-operated and contracted mileage for the year was: 73,459 6.6 Of this total, the eligible non-disabled and students with disabilities route miles and the ineligible non-route and disapproved miles (combined) was: True Eligible Miles 34,767 Ineligible Miles (Non-Route/Disapproved) 38,692
+6.2 The charter school's pupil transportation ridership records are maintained in a manner to accurately disclose in all material respects the average number of regular riders transported.
+True 6.3 Based on the ridership records, the average number of students (non-disabled K-12, K-12 students with disabilities and career education) transported on a regular basis (ADT) was: True Eligible ADT 107.00 Ineligible ADT 0.00 6.4 The charter school's transportation odometer mileage records are maintained in a manner to accurately disclose in all material respects the eligible and ineligible mileage for the year.
+True 6.5 Actual odometer records show the total charter-operated and contracted mileage for the year was: 64,272 6.6 Of this total, the eligible non-disabled and students with disabilities route miles and the ineligible non-route and disapproved miles (combined) was: True Eligible Miles 52,416 Ineligible Miles (Non-Route/Disapproved) 11,856 6.7 Number of days the charter school operated the school transportation system during the regular school year: 164